USAMAWIZARD/webrtc-from-scrach/README.md

 This project tries to implement a very minamal webrtc implementation without considering any security details in RFC just to learn and understand in depth how WebRTC works  <br>

-this will just try to make a WebRTC connection from another peer and send a stream in the simplest way possible <br>
+this will try to make a WebRTC connection from another peer and send a stream in the simplest way possible <br>

 # WebRTC Streaming from Scrach implementtion to Gstreamer Client
 sending a basic video from webrtc scrach implementation to a Gstreamer WebRTC Client.